Join the ICRAR Communications team for a paid internship in summer 2020/2021.

-Having celebrated its 10th year in 2019, Astrofest won a WA Science Award this year and is looking forward to ‘leaping into astronomy’ on February 29th 2020.
+Having celebrated its 11th year in 2020, Astrofest won a WA Science Award last year and is looking forward to another Astrofest on February 20th 2021.
 Astrofest is coordinated by ICRAR on behalf of Astronomy WA, the collective of astronomy communication, education and outreach organisations across Western Australia.
 ICRAR works closely with Scitech, Curtin University, CSIRO and the University of Western Australia in the coordination of Astrofest.

 your Key Attributes

 - A demonstrated interest in science communication (either through study, work or volunteering).